 There really is no contest here.
 Industry 5 is going to provide faster, more even heating than D5.

 What about the layer of stainless in D5?
 What does that do?
-All-Clad says this improved the evenness of the heating, but they make this claim without getting into any scientific specifics of how it works.
-In our opinions--and we may be completely wrong about this, but All-Clad hasn't provided any proof that we are--this kind of goes against the whole principle of clad stainless cookware: i.e., stainless on the outside for durability, aluminum on the inside to counteract the terrible heating properties of stainless.
+All-Clad says this improved the evenness of the heating by slowing down the lateral transfer of heat (that is, up through the pan from the burner to your food), but they make this claim without getting into any scientific specifics of how it works.
+In our opinion--and we may be completely wrong about this, but All-Clad hasn't provided any proof that we are--this kind of goes against the whole principle of clad stainless cookware: i.e., stainless on the outside for durability, aluminum on the inside to counteract the terrible heating properties of stainless.

 So in all honesty, we don't know what the internal layer of stainless does.
 But understanding the heating characteristics of aluminum as well as we do, we're confident that more aluminum makes a better pan.

 Why didn't All-Clad make D5 thicker than D3 so it had more aluminum and the inner layer of stainless for "more evenness"?
 We don't know.
 But it seems to us like that's the only way the D5 might be worth its added cost over D3.